 - an information desk, display area and interpretive material

-- a meeting room with kitchen facilities available for hire to community, corporate and government groups
+- a meeting room with kitchen facilities available for hire to community based organisations, corporate and government groups

 - public toilets, parking and wheelchair access